AncientNimbus/rb-chess/README.md

 This project is also presented as my final learning outcome for the Ruby course in the Full Stack Ruby on Rails path developed by [The Odin Project](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby).

-I had a lot of fun working on this project, and discovered many new things about Ruby.
+I had a lot of fun working on this project, and have discovered many new things about Ruby.
 While the journey is far from over, completing this project is a major milestone to cross.

 Without further ado, read on below to learn more about my chess project.

 ## Core User Features

-Complete Chess Experience
+**Complete Chess Experience**

 - Legal moves only
 - Pawn specific: En passant and Promotion